Nick Pratto Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 10.2 K/9 to lead MLB.

-- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.50).
+- The White Sox have a 5.60 team ERA that ranks 29th across all MLB pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (58 total, 1.7 per game).
+- White Sox pitchers combine to surrender 60 total home runs at a clip of 1.6 per game (second-most in the league).

-- Cease (2-1) gets the starting nod for the White Sox in his eighth start of the season.
-He's put together a 4.58 ERA in 35 1/3 innings pitched, with 43 strikeouts.
+- Lynn (1-4) gets the starting nod for the White Sox in his eighth start of the season.
+He's put together a 6.86 ERA in 39 1/3 innings pitched, with 50 strikeouts.

-- In his last appearance on Wednesday, the right-hander threw five innings against the Minnesota Twins, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Friday against the Cincinnati Reds, the right-hander tossed 6 2/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.